Neo6666666/tango_with_django_19/manuscript/chapter18-ajax.md

 	    });
 	});

-Here, we attached an event handler to the HTML input element with `id="suggestion"` to trigger when a keyup event occurs.
+Здесь, we attached an event handler to the HTML input element with `id="suggestion"` to trigger when a keyup event occurs.
 When it does, the contents of the input box is obtained and placed into the `query` variable.
 Then a AJAX `GET` request is made calling `/rango/category_suggest/` with the `query` as the parameter.
 On success, the HTML element with `id="cats"` (i.e. the `<div>`) is updated with the category list HTML.

 {id="fig-exercises-suggestion"}
 ![An example of the inline category suggestions.
 Notice how the suggestions populate and change as the user types each individual character.](images/exercises-suggestion.png)